Authored by the expert who managed and guided the team behind the Democratic Republic of the Congo Property Pack

 How do I confirm there are no liens in Congo-Kinshasa right now?

-The standard way to confirm there are no liens or encumbrances on a property in Congo-Kinshasa is to have your lawyer request a registry extract or certificate from the land administration office that shows the current status of the title file.
+The standard way to confirm there are no liens in Congo-Kinshasa is to request a search through the land registry or mortgage office before any large payment is released.

 How do I check zoning and permitted use in Congo-Kinshasa right now?